Inklingo

 Intersection vs. Action

-Learners often confuse 'cruce' and 'cruzando'.
-Remember, 'cruce' is a noun referring to the place of intersection itself, while 'cruzando' is the verb form describing the action of moving across that place or any other area.
+Learners often confuse 'cruce' and 'cruzando.'
+Remember that 'cruce' (noun) refers to the place (the intersection), while 'cruzando' (gerund) describes the action of moving across that place.

 Learn Spanish with Inklingo